neerajkhatri04/My-first-site/README.md

 # My-first-site
 This one is my first website as I have just started to learn about web development.
-I have created this site with just using HTML and CSS and no Javascript.
+I have created this site with just using HTML and CSS
+.
 Hope I will further update this site in near future.